ibmmobiletipsntricks/mfp-gitignore/README.md

 worklight-gitignore
 ===================

-.gitignore file for a Worklight Project
+This is an unofficial repository providing an initial/template .gitignore file for a Worklight Project.